lucianpls/mod_fillin/README.md

 ## Limitatons
 Only 8 bit JPEG input and output are currently supported

-Apache configuration directives, all three are required:
+## Apache configuration directives, first three are required for operations:

 **Fill_RegExp pattern**
 Can be present more than once, one of the patterns has to match the request URL